menu

 Demographics

-The education level of Fosters citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.46% of adults 25 and older in Fosters have a college degree.
+In terms of college education, Fosters is nearly on par with the US average for all cities of 21.84%: 17.46% of adults 25 and older in Fosters have a bachelor's degree or advanced degree.

 The per capita income in Fosters in 2022 was $31,568, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $126,272 for a family of four.
 However, Fosters contains both very wealthy and poor people as well.